The Implications of Rising Inflation

 But there are some investments that might make sense in a low-inflation environment that will be drowned out by inflation if rates rise as predicted.
 One of the most noteworthy is a CD ladder.
 Typically seen as a safe option for investors who don’t want to test the volatility of the stock market, CD rates rarely exceed two percent — and most CD rates are at rock bottom right now, thanks to historically low federal interest rates.
 If inflation surpasses three percent, CD ladders may actually lose money over time.

-There’s no magic bullet that will protect your wealth against inflation, but you can take some solace in the fact that inflation is usually a relatively minor factor in the value of your assets.
+There’s no magic bullet that will protect your wealth, but you can take some solace in the fact that inflation is usually a relatively minor factor in the value of your assets.
 Even safe options like ETFs and government bonds will fluctuate more due to changing interest rates and other environmental factors than they will from inflation.

 In the long term, cash assets are guaranteed to lose value to inflation, while the stock market is all but guaranteed to outperform it.
 As long as your assets are distributed in such a way that your expected return is higher than 3-4 percent year-over-year, you can decide the best way to balance liquidity and growth.